As a newly confirmed vegan, I have found a few recipes that are excellent and make me feel great. I'd love to share my findings with you.

 - Remove from the oven and brush with vegan butter for a softer crust.

 - These were really popular with my family.
 Everyone tried one and didn’t know or care that they were vegan.

-Turning Vegan would be a BIG missed steak.— Anonymous
+Turning Vegan would be a BIG missed steak.

-This is basically a vegan pumpkin bread with whole-wheat flour, dried cranberries, pumpkin seeds or walnuts if you prefer, and is completely oil-free.
+This is basically a vegan pumpkin bread with whole-wheat flour, dried cranberries, and pumpkin seeds (or walnuts, if you prefer), and it's completely oil-free.
 You can even substitute sweet potato puree for the pumpkin puree if you like.